 For the flat, wide pasta and the dish made from such pasta, North American English speakers use lasagna.
-English speakers from outside North America use lasagne.
-Other than the spelling, there is no difference between the words in English.
+English speakers from outside North America usually use lasagne.

 Examples